BAMresearch/ctsimu-scenarios/source/geometry.rst

   .. code-block:: json-object
     :linenos:
     :lineno-start: 62

     "pivot": {
       "u": {"value":  1.0, "unit": "mm"},
       "v": {"value": -2.0, "unit": "mm"},
       "w": {"value":  2.5, "unit": "mm"}
     }

-* :json:`"known_to_reconstruction":` Whether these deviations are known to the reconstruction software or not depends on the purpose of the scenario and can be specified by setting this property to either :json:`true` or :json:`false`:
+* :json:`"known_to_reconstruction":` Whether these deviations are known to the reconstruction software or not depends on the purpose of the scenario and can be specified by setting this property to either :json:`true` or :json:`false`.
+If not specified, the parameter's standard value is :json:`true`.

   .. code-block:: json-object
     :linenos: